Thelouras58/Thelouras58.github.io/_posts/2018-02-03-diploma-thesis.md

 The application was implemented for Android platforms with tablet-oriented graphics.
 A local SQLite database has been used.

-The technologies that have been used are
+The technologies that have been used are:

   - Android SDK
   - Java
   - XML
   - SQLite
   - Git

 ### Testing